Distributed Vehicular Computing at the Dawn of 5G: a Survey: Introduction

-There is an increasing amount of research related to vehicular communication and computation.
-However, we are not aware of any comprehensive survey compiling the existing literature on distributed vehicular computing and communications in a systematic manner.
-In this survey, we provide a comprehensive approach to investigate the components of the vehicular computing and communication paradigm.
-We start by examining the vehicular applications to identify the challenges that face them, then provide the requirements needed to address them.
-We analyze the available communication and computation methods as essential components of future vehicular networks and systems and identify their limitations.
-We first focus on the communication media and evaluate how current and future technologies can assist vehicular networking to withstand the load while keeping the network latency at a minimum level.
-We then move on to the potential data offloading and computing architectures, ranging from centralized and dynamic ad-hoc clouds, to edge computing.
-As a promising paradigm, edge computing is being studied carefully, including static and dynamic ad-hoc cloudlets, fog computing and mobile edge computing in proximity.
-Afterwards, we review different data analytics algorithms to support decision making based on a large amount of heterogeneous data.
-Finally, we provide insights and open issues, among them future communication, background services, and safety applications to be considered for further research and development of soon to come applications.
+There is a growing volume of research related to vehicular communication and computing.
+However, as far as we are aware, the domain lacks a systematic survey that studies the existing literature on distributed vehicular computing, pinpoints the applications and requirements, highlights the methodologies, and determines the enabling technologies.
+Therefore in this work, we provide a survey that fulfills these comprehensive goals.
+We first focus on the communication methods and evaluate how current and future technologies can assist vehicular networking in handling significant network load while keeping network latency at a minimum.
+We then move on to potential data offloading and computing architectures, ranging from road to city scale.
+As a promising paradigm, we discuss edge computing methods including fog computing (using RSUs) and multiaccess edge computing (MEC), a standardized ETSI architecture.
+Afterwards, we review different data analytics algorithms to support decision-making based on large volumes of heterogeneous data.
+Finally, we discuss insights and open issues, among them future communication, background services, and safety applications for further research and development of novel applications.

-The contributions of this survey are threefold: \begin{enumerate} \item We present the characteristics of vehicular environments, the posing challenges of real-world vehicular applications, and the requirements to address them. \item We provide a comprehensive study of the existing communication and computation technologies or paradigms and their limitations.
-We examine promising technologies before further investigating further big data analytics frameworks and AI algorithms. \item We provide insights and open issues, which shed light on the development of future novel vehicular applications and services. \end{enumerate}
+The contributions of this survey are threefold: \begin{enumerate} \item \textbf{Challenges and Requirements.} We characterize the vehicular environment including the challenges and requirements of real-world vehicular applications. \item \textbf{Bottom-up Overview.} We provide a comprehensive study of existing communication technologies and computation paradigms.
+We also examine promising communication and computing technologies before further investigating big data analytics frameworks and ML-empowered vehicular applications. \item \textbf{Integrated Architecture and Case Studies.} We study the requirements and potential architectures of ITS systems at local, neighborhood, and city scales, and showcase real-world scenarios. \item \textbf{Future direction.} We discuss insights and open issues, which shed light on the development of future novel vehicular applications and services. \end{enumerate}